-He also drew inspiration from his Great Uncle, British novelist, journalist, film & theatre critic, Alan Brien.
+He drew inspiration from his Great Uncle, British novelist, journalist, film & theatre critic, Alan Brien.
 Alan once said to him, "writers are like gods, they are the only other people that can create something from nothing."
-The power of the written word to become anything from a mantra to a movement is profoundly true.
+The power of the written word to become anything, from a mantra to a movement, he found to be profoundly true.

 Six years later, he moved back to Hanover Park where he wrote and published a collection of humorous & satirical essays, "The Great Facepalm: The Farce of 21st Century Society".
 The book was not a success.
 From there, he returned his focus to screen writing and attended community college with a focus on film production.
 Working on various student projects, his love of film and writing for film grew.
 He found that the beauty of screenwriting is that you're never alone.
 There is always a hive of creative minds adding their own talent to the words written on the page.